Lou Vairo: Early life

+Career

 Early coaching career

 Vairo began his coaching career when a friend who organized the league he played in asked him to coach a midget-age team.
 Vairo later stated that he thought the term midget referred to dwarves instead of the minor ice hockey age group for 15-year-olds.
 He knew nothing of coaching at the time, and was simply instructed, "you go on the bench and organize them".
 Vairo went to the library the following day to get a copy of The Hockey Handbook to find out as much as he could.
 He later talked his way into attending a New York Rangers practice to learn more.

 Vairo watched a match televised on Wide World of Sports between the Soviet Union national team and the Sweden national team in 1970, and was fascinated by the European style of hockey.
 He wrote a letter to Anatoly Tarasov who coached the Soviets, wanting to learn more about the style of play.
 Tarasov wrote back and invited Vairo to attend coaching clinic.
 Vairo obtained a US$3,500 bank loan to travel to Moscow, and stayed with Tarasov's family in the summer prior to the 1972 Summit Series.
 He learned new methods of workouts and training on dry land which were not practiced in North America at the time, and Tarasov's methods of motivating players.
 Vairo stated, "He told me you don't coach with your feet, you coach with your heart and your brain, and you have to have leadership qualities, drive the boys, work them hard, but do everything you can to support them".
 Vairo introduced European coaching concepts to the United States, and based his style on a blend of Soviet and Canadian coaching methods, and said that he "tried to mend them together to fit the culture of our people" in the United States.

 Vairo returned to New York, then coached in several different age groups within the Metropolitan Junior Hockey League.
 He introduced European coaching concepts for training, and put emphasis on puck control, passing and speed.
 His teams had a reputation for being the fittest in the league and did not rely on fighting.
 His teams won five Junior B-level league championships in Brooklyn and The Bronx, and the New York State junior championship in 1975.
 He moved to Austin, Minnesota in 1975 and coached the Austin Mavericks in the Midwest Junior Hockey League to two league championships and one national championship in 1976.